Effective January 1, 2023

 Section 2.
 RULES AND REGULATIONS.
 The Board may in its discretion adopt rules and regulations for the conduct of its business affairs which it determines will enhance and expedite the performance of its duties.

 Section 3.
 DELEGATION OF POWERS.
 The Board, whenever it deems it necessary, may delegate to the Executive and Finance Committees certain of its authorized powers and responsibilities.

+Section 5.
+MEETINGS. (a) The Board shall meet four times per year, one meeting of which will be held in conjunction with the PCMA Convening Leaders.
 Special meetings of the Board may be called initially by the Chair of the Board or upon written petition signed by five (5) directors.
 They shall be held at such places and on such dates as may be designated in the notices of such meetings.
 Notice in writing shall be given to each director, no fewer than fourteen (14) days prior to any meeting and shall state the purpose(s) for which the meeting is called.